Be a Dentist in the UK- LDS & ORE exam details

 As soon as the booking window opens, you must book your slot almost immediately, due to the high demand for places.
 The exam is usually fully booked within minutes.

-Once you post GDC the documents they verify by emailing your references, and once done they send you an ID and password to your e-GDC account.
-Then you're eligible to book for the upcoming exams (either April or August), and GDC will notify you every time.
+Once you post GDC the documents, they verify by emailing your references.
+Then GDC will send you an ID and password to your e-GDC account.
+You're then eligible to book for the upcoming exams (either April or August), and GDC will notify you every time.

 Part 1- held twice a year

 - Dates for 2022 exams are not declared yet

 Part 1- held once a year in April and registrations should be made the September/October in the preceeding year through the Royal College of Surgeons website.

 Part 2- held twice a year, in January (booking made in September/October in the preceeding year) and June

 There are a maximum of 200 places available at each examination period, held at King's College London and costs £806.